react-native-oh-library/usage-docs/en/react-native-sticky-parallax-header.md

 包含 DetailsHeaderScrollView、DetailsHeaderFlatList 以及 DetailsHeaderSectionList 三个组件。

-### Details Header ScrollView 组件
+### Details Header ScrollView components

-Details Header ScrollView 属性
+Details Header ScrollView Properties
-Inherits [ScrollViewProps](https://reactnative.dev/docs/next/scrollview#props)及 Shared DetailsHeader props 属性。
+Inherits [ScrollViewProps](https://reactnative.dev/docs/next/scrollview#props)及 Shared DetailsHeader props Properties。

-### Details Header FlatList 组件
+### Details Header FlatList components

-Details Header FlatList 属性
+Details Header FlatList Properties
-Inherits [FlatListProps](https://reactnative.dev/docs/next/flatlist#props)及 Shared DetailsHeader props 属性。
+Inherits [FlatListProps](https://reactnative.dev/docs/next/flatlist#props)及 Shared DetailsHeader props Properties。

-### Details Header SectionList 组件
+### Details Header SectionList components

-Details Header SectionList 属性
+Details Header SectionList Properties
-Inherits [SectionListProps](https://reactnative.dev/docs/next/sectionlist/#props)及 Shared DetailsHeader props 属性。
+Inherits [SectionListProps](https://reactnative.dev/docs/next/sectionlist/#props)及 Shared DetailsHeader props Properties。

-### Shared DetailsHeader props 属性
+### Shared DetailsHeader props Properties

-DetailsHeaderScrollView、DetailsHeaderFlatList 以及 DetailsHeaderSectionList 三个组件共享属性。
+DetailsHeaderScrollView、DetailsHeaderFlatList 以及 DetailsHeaderSectionList 三个组件共享 Properties。

-> [!TIP] "Platform"列表示该属性在原三方库上支持的平台。
+> [!TIP] The **Platform** column indicates the platform where the properties are supported in the original third-party library.

-> [!TIP] "HarmonyOS Support"列为 yes 表示 HarmonyOS 平台支持该属性；no 则表示不支持；partially 表示部分支持。使用方法跨平台一致，效果对标 iOS 或 Android 的效果。
+> [!TIP] If the value of **HarmonyOS Support** is **yes**, it means that the HarmonyOS platform supports this property; **no** means the opposite; **partially** means some capabilities of this property are supported.
+The usage method is the same on different platforms and the effect is the same as that of iOS or Android.

 | Name                           | Description                             | Type                                                  | Required | Platform    | HarmonyOS Support |
 | ------------------------------ | --------------------------------------- | ----------------------------------------------------- | -------- | ----------- | ----------------- |